 § 1747.
-Final Staff Assessment. [now in 1742 and covered by filing and service sections]
+Final Staff Assessment. [now in 1742 and covered by 1208 and 1211]

 At least 14 days before the start of the evidentiary hearings pursuant to section 1748 or at such other time as required by the presiding member, the staff shall publish the reports required under sections 1742.5, 1743, and 1744 as the final staff assessment, and shall distribute the final staff assessment to interested agencies, parties, and to any person who requests a copy.